trelium/MULTICAST-ps/README.md

+# MULTICAST study data management utilities
+This repository contains utilities to:
+- Clean and copy the collected smartphone data form the MULTICAST study to a SQL database \
+- Read/write programmatically the data in the SQL database containng study data \
+- Obtain reports on data coverage based on the data present in the SQL database \

 ## Installation

 After cloning this repo, create a `.env` file in the root folder of the project with the following values to ingest and access the data: